rage/programming-23/data/part-2/3-combining-conditions.md

 <in-browser-programming-exercise name="Gift tax calculator" tmcname="part02-14_gift_tax_calculator"  height="500px">

-Some say paying taxes makes Finns happy, so let's see if the secret of happiness lies in one of the taxes set out in Finnish tax law.
+Some say paying taxes makes Finns happy, so let's see if the secret of happiness lies in one of the taxes set out in Finnish tax code.

 [According to the Finnish Tax Administration](https://www.vero.fi/en/individuals/property/gifts/), a gift is a transfer of property to another person against no compensation or payment.
 If the total value of the gifts you receive from the same donor in the course of 3 years is €5,000 or more, you must pay gift tax.